2016 Citronelle homicides

-Killings
+Shootings and melee murders

-In the early morning of August 20, 2016, a male assailant entered a residence in the 1700 block of Jim Platt Road about 4 a.m., in a rural area west of Citronelle.
-He killed five persons who were sleeping, including two married couples, and a woman who was five months pregnant.
+In the early morning of August 20, 2016, a male assailant reportedly entered a residence in the 1700 block of Jim Platt Road about 4 a.m., in a rural area west of Citronelle.
+He killed five people who were sleeping, including two married couples, and a woman who was five months pregnant.
 He used a variety of weapons, including an axe and guns.
 All victims were shot and then slashed with an axe, and all were dead at the scene.
 He kidnapped Laneta Lester, his estranged girlfriend, and an infant of her brother and his wife; he took them with him to his father's house in Leakesville, Mississippi, about 30 miles to the west.
 He later released them.

 Lester returned to Citronelle with the infant, where she went to the police department and notified authorities about the killings.
 She said she had been abducted by her estranged boyfriend, Derrick Dearman, and that he had killed the people at the house.
 The police found the five bodies at the crime scene.
 They said it would take time to process the crime scene.
 Initial reports said Lester had escaped from Dearman, but she and the infant were reportedly released by him.

 Investigators said that residents had made a 911 call from the house about 1 a.m., several hours before the killings, and reported that Derrick Dearman was on the property.
 Officers responded to the house, but found no evidence of him on the wooded grounds and left.
-Investigators initially believed the attacker had used an ax and several firearms that were in the house in the attack, and that the killings were committed in the process of an attempted burglary or abduction.
+Investigators initially believed the attacker had used an axe and several firearms that were in the house in the attack, and that the killings were committed in the process of an attempted burglary or abduction.
 Police found two firearms and a "bladed weapon" at the house.
 The attack was described as the worst mass killing in the history of Mobile County.

-Victims and perpetrator
+Victims

 Victims

-The deceased victims shared the house where the homicides took place.
+The deceased victims shared the house where the murders took place.
 It was owned by Lester's married brother, Joseph Adam Turner, who lived there with his wife.
 Lester was said to have gone there seeking refuge from her ex-boyfriend, Derrick Dearman, who lived in Mississippi.
-Lester's brother Joseph and his wife were both among the homicide victims.
+Lester's brother Joseph and his wife were both among the murder victims.
 The other three adult victims sharing the house included another married couple, of which the woman was five months pregnant.